kicad-unofficial/footprints/README.md

 Official manufacturer 3D model files are associated with each footprint whenever they are made available to the public.
-Where an official footprint is not available, some footprints use a custom 3D model made specifically for this library.
+Where an official footprint is not available the model may be created specifically for this library or obtained from a suitably open source such as SnapEDA.

 Footprints that have 3D models are marked with a 🌐 (globe icon) in the [footprint index] below.